After spending decades in the workplace, retirement may sound attractive. But many people develop second thoughts soon after leaving their jobs.

 Young adults raising families are reluctant to abandon the security of steady jobs to pursue risky careers, even if that is where their passions lie.

-Once you have a secure retirement income from Social Security benefits, investments or a pension, you gain the freedom to take a chance on a passion-driven career — such as chef, artist or performer.
+Once you have a secure retirement income from Social Security benefits, investments and/or a pension, you gain the freedom to take a chance on a passion-driven career — such as chef, artist or performer.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.